 What does it do?

-This low impact plugin uses only two action hooks, wp_header where it needs to define some variables and wp_footer to insert the jQuery library (included in your WordPress package; only if not already loaded) and to add the hilite jQuery extension to your page source code.
+This low impact plugin uses only a few action hooks to define some variables and to add the hilite jQuery extension to your page source code.
 The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class

 hentry (or ID